basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 <div class="title">Note on IP addresses</div>
-The IP address you enter here must match the IP address specified for the Protocol Buffers interface in the Riak <code>app.config</code> file unless Riak CS is running on a completely different network and address translation is required.
+The IP address you enter here must match the IP address specified for the Protocol Buffers interface in the Riak <code>app.config</code> file unless Riak CS is running on a completely different network, in which case address translation is required.
 </div>

-After making any changes to the `app.config` file in Riak CS, restart the node if it is already running.
+After making any changes to the `app.config` file in Riak CS, [[restart|Riak CS Command-line Tools#riak-cs]] the node if it is already running.

 ## Specifying the Stanchion Node

-If you have a single node, you don't have to change the Stanchion settings because Stanchion runs on the local host.
+If you're running a single Riak CS node, you don't have to change the [[Stanchion|Configuring Stanchion]] settings because Stanchion runs on the local host.
 If your Riak CS system has multiple nodes, however, you must specify the IP address and port for the Stanchion node and whether or not SSL is enabled.

 The Stanchion settings reside in the Riak CS `app.config` file, which is located in the `/etc` directory of each Riak CS node.
 The settings